 - a.
-The Under Secretary of Defense for Personnel and Readiness (USD(P&R)) is responsible for DoD manpower requirements and will perform the following tasks: - (1) Provide DoD policy guidance for the JMP. - (2) Review budget submissions to ensure that manpower resources are programmed to support the JMP. - (3) Ensure that all joint activities establish a JMP per applicable directives. - (4) Coordinate on proposed military and civilian authorization changes that deviate from programmed levels during the year of execution. - b.
-The Chairman of the Joint Chiefs of Staff is responsible for the administration and execution of the JMP and will perform the following tasks: - (1) Develop guidelines and criteria for determining, validating, documenting, and prioritizing joint manpower requirements. - (2) Develop and maintain procedures for implementing and executing the JMP. - (3) Develop procedures and guidelines to synchronize joint manpower actions with DoD Planning, Programming, Budgeting, and Execution (PPBE). - (4) Approve JMPs and subsequent manpower changes in coordination with the Military Departments. - (5) Develop guidelines to identify peacetime, wartime, contingency, and mobilization requirements.
+The Under Secretary of Defense for Personnel and Readiness (USD(P&R)) is responsible for DoD manpower requirements and will: - (1) Provide DoD policy guidance for the JMP. - (2) Review budget submissions to ensure that manpower resources are programmed to support the JMP. - (3) Ensure all joint organizations establish a JMP in accordance with (IAW) applicable directives in Enclosure R, reference (d). - (4) Coordinate on proposed military and civilian authorization changes that deviate from programmed levels during the year of execution. - b.
+CJCS is responsible for the administration and execution of the JMP and will: - (1) Develop guidelines and criteria for determining, validating, documenting, and prioritizing joint manpower requirements. - (2) Develop and maintain procedures for implementing and executing the JMP. - (3) Develop procedures and guidelines to synchronize joint manpower actions with DoD Planning, Programming, Budgeting, and Execution (PPBE). - (4) Approve JMPs and subsequent manpower changes in coordination with (ICW) Military Departments. - (5) Develop guidelines to identify peacetime, wartime, contingency, and mobilization requirements. - c.
+Combatant Commanders and Directors of CCAs are responsible for establishing a JMP, and:

-- c.
-Combatant Commanders and Directors of CCAs are responsible for establishing a JMP and will perform the following tasks: - (1) Establish internal policies and procedures for determining, validating, documenting, and prioritizing joint manpower requirements that comply with DoD and CJCS guidelines. - (2) Review the JMP annually and systematically to ensure accomplishment of specific mission responsibilities. - (3) Submit proposed changes to their JMP to the Chairman of the Joint Chiefs of Staff for coordination and inclusion in the resource decision process (RDP). - (4) Compare their joint manpower authorizations with those submitted by resource providers in the Future Years Defense Program (FYDP) exhibits and work to resolve disconnects. - d.
-Secretaries of the Military Departments and other resource providers for the JMP will perform the following tasks: - (1) Evaluate and coordinate on proposed changes to JMPs submitted by the joint activities previously specified. - (2) Upon coordination, program for the manpower resources required to support the organizations as approved in the JMP.
+- (1) Establishing internal policies and procedures for determining, validating, documenting, and prioritizing joint manpower requirements that comply with DoD and CJCS guidelines. - (2) Reviewing the JMP annually and systematically to ensure the accomplishment of specific mission responsibilities. - (3) Comparing their joint manpower authorizations with those submitted by resource providers in the Future Years Defense Program (FYDP) exhibits and working to resolve disconnects. - d.
+Secretaries of the Military Departments and other resource providers for the JMP will: - (1) Evaluate and coordinate on proposed changes to JMPs submitted by the previously specified joint organizations. - (2) Upon coordination, program the manpower resources required to support organizations as approved in the JMP.